21. Brilliant Islands

 A white, dreamlike snowstorm envelops the sea, erasing the horizon.

-The temperature in the cabin has dropped to around two degrees Celsius.
+The temperature in the cabin has dropped to around 2 degrees Celsius.
 I fear an iceberg might suddenly emerge.

-If Aomi doesn’t gain speed and reach the Antarctic soon, I’ll be caught in another Southern Ocean storm.
+If Aomi does not gain speed and reach the Antarctic soon, I will be caught in another Southern Ocean storm.

-Still, she remains under the small storm jib.
+Still, she is sailing with the small storm jib.
 If I hoist a larger sail, I worry the next storm could come sooner.
 Baseless fear has kept me from changing sails.

 In the cool, refreshingly clear expanse of the Southern Ocean, schools of dolphins leap one after another, their sleek black-and-white bodies slicing through the gray waves.